AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-10-my-10-favorite-video-games-of-all-time.md

 Honestly, I hope I'm not alone when I say that Battlefield 4 is the single greatest modern military shooter of the decade.
 It's still going strong on consoles, with many player-owned servers ranging from 24/7 Metro to Operation Locker and other great maps.

-{% include posts/picture.html img="metro" ext="png" alt="Operation Metro on the Xbox One" %}
+{% include posts/picture.html img="metro" ext="PNG" alt="Operation Metro on the Xbox One" %}

 Hardcore mode is my personal favorite—nearly every gun kills you in a couple shots, and every encounter is that much more exhilarating.
 You're also forced to rely more on environmental awareness and teamwork since run-and-gun tactics usually don't end well in this mode.